macie/hreld/README.md

 **WORK IN PROGRESS**

-This is implementation of operator-stream database based on [Third Manifesto](https://database.guide/what-is-the-third-manifesto/) (relational algebra).
+**hreld** implements an operator-stream database based on [The Third Manifesto](https://database.guide/what-is-the-third-manifesto/) (relational algebra).

 ## Tables

 Tables are text files with simple structure, so they can be managed (created/updated) by ordinary text tools (I am using `.tbl` extension to easily recognize them).

-Columns are separated by tab character, rows - by newline character.
-First line in each table should be header line with column names started with `#` character (simplify projection).
+Columns are separated by a tab character, and rows - by a newline character.
+The first line in each table should be the header line with column names starting with `#` character (simplify projection).

-> During tables creation/edition you need to take care of data consistency and duplicated rows removal (we are in realm of relational algebra).
+> During table creation/edition you need to take care of data consistency and duplicated rows removal (we are in the realm of relational algebra).

 Examples: